Shanghai Disneyland: Construction

 On March 8, 2013, the company announced that the park would open in late 2015.
 On February 2, 2015, the opening date was pushed back to early 2016.
 On January 12, 2016, the park's opening date was announced as June 16, 2016, its final opening date.

 The cost was initially estimated at 24.5 billion yuan (US$3.7 billion) for the theme park and an additional 4.5 billion yuan (US$700 million).
 That rose to around US$5.5 billion before delays, which was partly due to more attractions opening to the public on the first day, which added US$800 million to the cost.
 In addition to the attractions and two hotels, a high-speed rail system is being built to get visitors to and from the site.
 Disney owns 43% of the property, and the state-controlled Shanghai Shendi Group owns the remaining 57%.

 Opening

 On May 7, 2016, Shanghai Disneyland had started soft openings.

 Disney aired the live broadcast of the grand opening show on its Facebook and the Disney TV stations on the night of June 15, 2016.
 Bob Iger, the chairman and chief executive officer of The Walt Disney Company, was joined by nearly 3,000 distinguished guests and celebrities for a showcase of choreography, acrobatics, costumes, and technology on grand scale, with dazzling lights, Disney music, pageantry, special effects, and fireworks.
-The show featured world-renowned pianist Lang Lang, who performed a custom arrangement of the musical sensation "Let It Go" (from Disney's Frozen) and China's television and actress Sun Li took center stage.
+The show featured world-renowned pianist Lang Lang, who performed a custom arrangement of the musical sensation "Let It Go" (from Disney's Frozen) and China's television and movie actress Sun Li took center stage.
 The historic event included the debut of an original song, "Ignite the Dreamer Within", written especially for the grand opening of Shanghai Disneyland.
-Acclaimed composer and conductor Tan Dun, widely known for his stirring scores for the films Crouching Tiger, Hidden Dragon and Hero, led the Shanghai Symphony with an original composition of the new song.
+Acclaimed composer and conductor Tan Dun, known for his scores for the films Crouching Tiger, Hidden Dragon and Hero, led the Shanghai Symphony with an original composition of the new song.

 As the opening was met with rainy weather, Chinese Vice Premier Wang Yang told Iger that the rain is an auspicious sign of dollars and renminbi to come.
 Wang then read a brief message of congratulations from Chinese leader Xi Jinping, who said: "By adding to the classic Disney style a stroke of Chinese characteristics, and by blending international standards with best local practices, the resort demonstrates our commitment to cross-cultural cooperation."